tangorcraft/sc2coop-repo/README.md

   * Increases Shield Armor.
   * Increases chance to reflect damage back to the attacking unit (initial chance is 5%).
 Damage is nullified.
   * Increases damage dealt to attacking unit, when reflection triggered (initial damage is 5).

+# Swann Suggestion
+#### swann_ex_mod.SC2Mod
+* Changed Pulse Amplifier behavior.
+Now damage buff will persist for about 1 second after Move command.
+* Added "Calldown: Extra Supplies" ability to Command Center.
+Made it cost 100 minerals instead of energy and have 30 seconds cool down.
+To activate this ability, type "-supply" message.